 Don't Drink and Drive: in Song by filmmaker Kenny Chow won best music in ICBC's 180 Video contest.
 More films by B.C. youth about risky driving

-If you drive over the legal alcohol limit or under the influence of drugs, ICBC may not cover you under your Basic Autoplan.
+If you drive over the legal alcohol limit or under the influence of drugs, you may not be covered under your Basic Autoplan insurance.

-If you crash while drinking and driving, you’re likely in breach of your insurance policy.
+If you crash while driving impaired, you’re likely in breach of your insurance policy.
 That means you could be personally responsible for 100 per cent of the costs if you damage someone else’s property or injure them.

 Did you know?

-About 33 per cent of motor vehicle fatalities are related to impaired driving.
+About 31 per cent of car crash fatalities are related to impaired driving.